← All Resources

 Fairfield's median home sold for $598,000 in March 2026, up 1.8% year-over-year, with a 48-day median days-on-market and an average of 2 offers per listing — per Redfin Fairfield.
 That follows a softer February reading of $570K median (down 12.3% YoY) that the March bounce largely worked off — a reminder that Fairfield's monthly data is choppier than the larger Bay Area markets and the right read is the rolling trend, not the latest month.

-This is the full 2026 Fairfield housing market report: the Rancho Solano ($849K) / Paradise Valley / Green Valley / Cordelia / Downtown Fairfield submarket breakdown, the Travis Air Force Base economic anchor (largest employer in Solano County, ~$1B local economic impact, ~15,400 active/reserve/civilian personnel), the I-80 / I-680 commuter geometry, and what sellers actually keep at the citywide median with a traditional 6% commission vs. a $4,399 LOQOL Charlie AI flat fee.
+This is the full 2026 Fairfield housing market report: the Rancho Solano ($849K) / Paradise Valley / Green Valley / Cordelia / Downtown Fairfield submarket breakdown, the Travis Air Force Base economic anchor (largest employer in Solano County, ~$1B local economic impact, ~15,400 active/reserve/civilian personnel), the I-80 / I-680 commuter geometry, and what sellers actually keep at the citywide median of $598,000 (which followed a February reading of $570K, down 12.3% YoY) with a traditional 6% commission vs. Loqol's 2.5% seller-side commission.

 Fairfield at a Glance — 2026 Headline Numbers